You’ve heard me advise against using Slack, because asynchronous is better than synchronous almost every time.

 Disable All the Notifications

 Interruptions kill deep work.
 Disable them all!
-Here’s my notification settings in Basecamp:
+Here are my notification settings in Basecamp:

 Everyone knows to text me if it’s an emergency.
 And there’s only 1 thing that qualifies as an emergency: Website Down!